sandialabs/chama/documentation/overview.rst

 National Laboratories and the U.S. Environmental Protection Agency to design sensor networks to detect contamination in water distribution systems [USEPA12]_ [USEPA15]_.
-In this context, contamination scenarios are precomuted using a water network model, feasible sensor locations and thresholds are defined, and the optimization method selects a set of sensors to minimize a given objective.
+In this context, contamination scenarios are precomputed using a water network model, feasible sensor locations and thresholds are defined, and the optimization method selects a set of sensors to minimize a given objective.

 Chama was developed to be a general purpose sensor placement optimization